 About the Book

 We’ve worked with hundreds of intranet teams to implement intranets and while every organization is unique, intranet project teams tend to face common challenges: unclear goals, poorly defined strategies, difficult to measure outcomes, and disorganized content.
 Intranets 101: The Essential Guide to Launching an Intranet is a collection of common intranet launch problems and ideas for overcoming them.
-The full book is expected to be published online and in hard copy in 2016.

 In the meantime, enjoy the first chapter.
 We’d love to hear your feedback, questions, comments and ideas as we continue working on the chapters ahead.
 Comment on this blog post or drop us a line at firstname.lastname@example.org.